Amila3951/geography-quiz/README.md

 #### Color Palette
 A consistent color palette was chosen to maintain a cohesive look throughout the site:
 - Neutral background color with highlighted letters in stronger colors

+### Major Bugs & Fixes
+1. Background Image
+   - **Issue**: The image on the deployed page is not displaying and shows a 404 error, indicating that the server cannot find the image file at the specified path.
+   - **Solution**: Rectify the image path within the CSS file to ensure it accurately reflects the file's location on the deployed server, thereby resolving the 404 error and enabling successful image rendering on the webpage.

 ### Validation
 #### HTML Validation